la-b-ib/LitGrid/README.md

 #  LitGrid - Library Management System

+**LitGrid** is a modern, cloud-based Library Management System designed for small to medium-sized libraries, offering a free and user-friendly solution built entirely on Google Sheets and Google Apps Script.
+Developed by Labib Bin Shahed, this system provides a comprehensive set of features, including book and member management, circulation tracking with check-in/check-out functionality, automatic fine calculation for overdue books, and detailed reporting for inventory and member activity.
+With its Material Design interface, LitGrid ensures an intuitive and visually appealing user experience, accessible from any device with a web browser, requiring no server costs or software installation since it leverages Google’s infrastructure.
+Perfect for small libraries, non-profits, book clubs, or anyone seeking a lightweight alternative to expensive library management software, LitGrid simplifies library operations with real-time data and automated processes, all manageable with just a Google Account.

 ![LitGrid Dashboard](image/Dashboard.png)

 **LitGrid** is a comprehensive Library Management System built on Google Sheets and Google Apps Script, offering a modern, feature-rich solution for small to medium-sized libraries.